-For Out-of-Network Benefits for Genetic Testing, sleep studies, stress echocardiography and transthoracic echocardiogram, you must provide pre-service notification five business days before scheduled services are received.
-If you do not provide notification as required, Benefits will be subject to a \$400 reduction.

-Lab Testing - Outpatient What Is the 15% 50% Copayment or Coinsurance You Pay?
+Covered Health Care Service The Amount You Pay Network The Amount You Pay Out-of-Network What are the Limitations & Exceptions?
+Lab, X-Ray and Diag nostic - Outpatient Pre-Service No tification Requirement transthoracic echo cardiogram, you must prov are received.
+If you do not ss echocardiography and n five business days before uired, Benefits will be subject Lab Testing - Outpatient 80% 80% Limited to 18 Presumptive Drug Tests per year.
+What Is the Copayment or Coinsurance You Pay?
 This May Include a Copayment, Coinsurance or Both.
+Limited to 18 Definitive Drug Tests per year.
 Does the Amount You Pay Apply to the Out-of-Pocket Limit?
 Yes Yes Does the Annual Deductible Apply?
-Yes Yes X-Ray and Other Diagnostic Testing - Outpatient 15% 50% What Is the Copayment or Coinsurance You Pay?
+Yes Yes X-Ray and Other Diagnostic Testing - Outpatient 80% 80% What Is the Copayment or Coinsurance You Pay?
 This May Include a Copayment, Coinsurance or Both.
 Does the Amount You Pay Apply to the Out-of-Pocket Limit?
 Yes Yes Does the Annual Deductible Apply?
 Yes Yes

 Covered Health Care Service The Amount You Pay Network The Amount You Pay Out-of-Network What are the Limitations & Exceptions?
-Major Diagnostic an d Imaging - Outpatient Pre-Service No otification Requirement days before schedule d services are received or onably possible.
-If you do ce notification five business es, within one business day required, Benefits will be What Is the Copayment or Coinsurance You Pay?
+Major Diagnostic an Major Diagnostic and Imaging - Outpatient Pre-Service No tification Requirement days before schedule d services are received or onably possible.
+If you do i ce notification five business es, within one business day required, Benefits will be What Is the Copayment or Coinsurance You Pay?
 This May Include a Copayment, Coinsurance or Both.
-15% 50% Does the Amount You Pay Apply to the Out-of-Pocket Limit?
+80% 80% Does the Amount You Pay Apply to the Out-of-Pocket Limit?
 Yes Yes Does the Annual Deductible Apply?
-Yes Yes Mental Health Care a and Substance-Related a and Addictive Disorders Services Pre-Service No otification Requirement and Addictive Disc facility) you must pro In addition, for Out-c services are received Intensive Outpatie orders Services (including vide pre-service notification reasonably possible for the first your magnetic stimulation; Interest in the first your magnetic stimulation; Interest in the first your magnetic stimulation; Interest in the first your magnetic stimulation; Interest your pre-services are the first your pre-ser an admission for services on five business days befor or non-scheduled admission ust provide pre-service notification: Partial Futpatient electro-convulsive Care and Substance-Related at a Residential Treatment re admission or as soon as is ons.
-Itification before the following Hospitalization/Day Treatment; re treatment; psychological reincluding Applied Behavior If you do not p rovide notification as requ ired, Benefits will be subje ect to a \$400 reduction.
-Inpatient 15% 50% What Is the Copayment or Coinsurance You Pay?
+Yes Yes Mental Health Care a and Substance-Related a and Addictive Disorders Services Pre-Service No tification Requirement and Addictive Disc facility) you must pro orders Services (including vide pre-service notification reasonably possible f an admission for services on five business days befor or non-scheduled admission services are received Intensive Outpatie In addition, for Out-of-Network Benefits you must provide pre-service notification before the following services are received.
+Services requiring pre-service notification: Partial Hospitalization/Day Treatment; Intensive Outpatient Treatment programs; outpatient electro-convulsive treatment; psychological testing; transcranial magnetic stimulation; Intensive Behavioral Therapy, including Applied Behavior Analysis (ABA) .
+If you do not p rovide notification as requ ired, Benefits will be subje ct to a \$400 reduction.
+Inpatient 80% 80% What Is the Copayment or Coinsurance You Pay?
 This May Include a Copayment, Coinsurance or Both.
 Does the Amount You Pay Apply to Yes Yes